-See id. at 306(d) (limiting a school to granting twelve hours of credit for distance education courses).

-See id. at std.
+121 See id. at 306(d) (limiting a school to granting twelve hours of credit for distance education courses).
+122 See id. at std.
 401 (requiring that a law school's faculty, including clinical and legal writing faculty,

-[&]quot;possess a high degree of competence, as demonstrated by its . . . scholarly research and writing"); id. at std.
+122 See id. at std.
+401 (requiring that a law school's faculty, including clinical and legal writing faculty, "possess a high degree of competence, as demonstrated by its . . . scholarly research and writing"); id. at std.
 402(a)(3) (requiring that a law school employ sufficient faculty to meet the goals of its educational program, and establishing that determining a sufficient number depends on the "opportunities for the

-Beginning in 2008 and continuing until the present, the ABA Section of Legal Education and Admissions to the Bar has been undertaking a comprehensive review of the standards.
-One of the overarching themes of the review is to amend the standards to require more outcome measures-that is, "accreditation criteria that concentrate on whether the law school has fulfilled its goals of imparting certain types of knowledge and enabling students to attain certain types of capacities, as well as achieving whatever other specific mission(s) the law school has adopted"-rather than "input measures"-that is "accreditation criteria that concentrate on whether law schools are investing the right types and amounts of resources (such as physical plant, number of faculty, and budget) to achieve the goals identified in the accreditation standards and the school's missions."
-In theory, that approach should give law schools more flexibility to meet the accreditation requirements.
+Beginning in 2008 and continuing until the present, the ABA Section of Legal Education and Admissions to the Bar has been undertaking a comprehensive review of the standards.124 One of the overarching themes of the review is to amend the standards to require more outcome measures-that is, "accreditation criteria that concentrate on whether the law school has fulfilled its goals of imparting certain types of knowledge and enabling students to attain certain types of capacities, as well as achieving whatever other specific mission(s) the law school has adopted" rather than "input measures"-that is "accreditation criteria that concentrate on whether law schools are investing the right types and amounts of resources (such as physical plant, number of faculty, and budget) to achieve the goals identified in the accreditation standards and the school's missions."125 In theory, that approach should give law schools more flexibility to meet the accreditation requirements.
 Outcome measures should allow schools to use whatever means appropriate-including lower cost alternatives to the current model of legal education-so long as they achieve the specified objectives.

 In some areas, that promise may be realized.
 For example, the current drafts under review by the Standards Review Committee propose granting equivalent security of position to traditional and clinical faculty, and the law library requirements are relaxed somewhat.
 Perhaps most significantly, the proposed standards no longer require a particular student-faculty ratio or assign less value to clinical faculty and adjuncts than to full time traditional faculty.
 In other areas, however, the current drafts maintain many of the restrictive standards listed above.
 For example, proposed Standard 404 still requires all faculty to "engag[e] in scholarship, as defined by each law school."
 Proposed Standard 403 still requires full-time faculty to teach "substantially all" of the first year and more than half of all credit hours offered.
 Proposed Standard 311(e) relaxes the limits on distance education only slightly, now limiting the credits that a student can earn through distance education to fifteen.
-The requirements for physical plant in proposed Standard 702 are just as onerous as the current standard.
+The requirements for physical plant in proposed Standard 702 are just as onerous as the current standard.126 faculty adequately to . . . conduct scholarly research"); id. at std.
+404(a) (requiring that a law school adopt policies regarding faculty scholarship).